UTSAV73/Algos/README.md

 # Algos
-## Some impoertant algos with their codes.
+## Some important algos with their codes.